somleng/somleng-scfm/docs/GETTING_STARTED.md

 }
 ```

-Note that the response header is `404 Not Found`
+Note that the response header is `404 Not Found`.

+Note that after a call has been placed to a contact you won't be able to delete them any more.

 ## Managing Callouts